Assam: Small tea growers seek MSP, crop insurance & agent regulation

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

+Sources indicate that the association has submitted a memorandum following the appeal to the Chairperson of the Parliamentary Standing Committee on Commerce.

-In a detailed memorandum submitted to the Chairperson of the Parliamentary Standing Committee on Commerce, NECSTGA cited the critical challenges facing small tea growers, stating the need for urgent policy reforms.
+In the detailed memorandum submitted to the Chairperson, NECSTGA cited the critical challenges facing small tea growers, stating the need for urgent policy reforms.

 NECSTGA officials stated, “Small tea growers’ woes need addressing, as they account for 52% of India’s total tea production.”